-If you are looking for a progressive alternative to traditional education, you will find a list of approaches below, which clicks through to some further information.
+If you are looking for a progressive alternative to conventional education, you will find a list of approaches below, which clicks through to further information about each one.

 For the purposes of this website we are referring to all of them as “progressive”.
-We define progressive approaches to education as those which are forward-thinking, put students’ needs at the core and aim to equip children and young people with appropriate skills for the 21st century.
+We define progressive approaches to education as those which are forward-thinking and aim to equip children and young people with appropriate skills for the 21st century and beyond, as per this dictionary.com definition:

 There are many reasons why progressive approaches are becoming more popular.
 Our website presents the concerns that people have with our state education system and fifteen changes that many are calling for.